ElmoDFGD/ElmoRim/README.md

   - [Credits and Thanks](#credits-and-thanks)

 ## What is ElmoRim?
 ElmoRim is a **compact**, **performance friendly** list for those who want to play *Skyrim*, and nothing else, in the year 2022.
-The list offers **improved visuals**, **modernized combat** and **increased immersion** that enhances rather than expands Skyrim.
-As such, the list does away with complex new mechanics and massive content additions and instead improves what is already there.
+The list features **improved visuals**, **modernized combat** and **increased immersion** to offer an enhanced rather than expanded Skyrim.
+No complex new mechanics or massive content additions are included, instead favouring tweaks and improvements that let the vanilla content shine.

 ## Feature Overview
 ElmoRim consists of around 600 mods.
 This overview provides an idea of what to expect from the list.